codacy/docs/docs/self-hosted-release-notes/enterprise-v2.0.333--(360006415313).md

 The following updates are only available if you already upgraded Codacy to Docker v17.09.0-ce.
-If you haven’t done this yet but would like to, please contact us at support@codacy.com and we will schedule a call and assist you with the migration.
+If you haven’t done this yet but would like to, please contact us and we will schedule a call and assist you with the migration.

 **Product Enhancements:**